jankaglenn/challenge_1/README.md

 •	Use your data to determine whether the mean or the median better summarizes the data.
 Median is able to provide more beneficial data.
-Average without outliners doesn’t fulfill satisfaction of this campaign.
+Average without outliners doesn’t fulfill satisfaction for the results being measured within this campaign.
 The results of successful campaigns are Median (201) and Mean (851).
-It is clearly tremendous.
+It is clearly a tremendous difference.
 We can easily spot it in failed campaigns also with Median (115) and Mean (586).
 As I have stated previously, outliners are necessary here, with Minimum 16 and Maximum over 7000 in successful and Minimum zero with Maximum 6080 in failed ones.

 •	Use your data to determine if there is more variability with successful or unsuccessful campaigns.
 Does this make sense?
 Why or why not?
 Successful campaign wins over failed by 35%.
 There is a significant variability in successful outcome based on results for parent-categories “Audio”, and “World Music” as both of the categories are 100% succesfull.
+But if we are comparing only successful to failed capmaigns, whatever we are comparing the one, the other will have exact opposite results.
+If